rawbytz/new-back-link/docs/index.md

 ## Customize the Bookmarklet New Bullet Location
 - In WorkFlowy, "Copy internal link" of your parent node.
+- Make sure your parent node is not an embedded share or a mirror!
 - Right click the bookmarklet, and select "Edit".
 - In the URL field, scroll to the beginning of the URL/bookmarklet code.
 - Paste your link between the double quotes here: `(wID="")`